Zimbabwe declares El Nino drought a national disaster

 The drought has also affected electricity production, as Zimbabwe is highly reliant on hydroelectric power.

-According to the World Meteorological Organization (WMO), the latest El Nino is one of the five strongest ever recorded, adding its impact will continue by fuelling heat trapped in the atmosphere by greenhouse gases.
+According to the World Meteorological Organization (WMO), the latest El Nino is one of the five strongest ever recorded and its impact will continue by fuelling heat trapped in the atmosphere by greenhouse gases.

 El Nino reached a peak in December but should still result in above-normal temperatures until May over almost all land areas, the WMO said.

-Major food growing areas in Malawi, Mozambique, Namibia, Zambia and Zimbabwe received only 80 percent of average rainfall during the mid-November-to-February southern hemisphere summer, the Food and Agriculture Organization (FAO) said, warning of an increased risk of food insecurity.
+Major food growing areas in Malawi, Mozambique, Namibia, Zambia and Zimbabwe received only 80 percent of average rainfall during the mid-November-to-February southern hemisphere summer, the Food and Agriculture Organization (FAO) said, stressing an increased risk of food insecurity.

+Rainfall in January and February was the lowest in 40 years, according to the UN.

+Zimbabwe's UN resident coordinator Edward Kallon said efforts were underway to mobilise resources and finalise a response plan.